MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/create-claims-based-web-applications.md

 5. In the **Contribute** group of the ribbon, click **New**.

-6. On the **Create New Web Application** page, in the **IIS Web Site** section, you can configure the settings for your new web application by selecting one of the following two options:
+6. On **Create New Web Application**, in the **IIS Web Site** section, you can configure the settings for your new web application by selecting one of the following two options:

    - Click **Use an existing IIS web site**, and then select the web site on which to install your new web application.